jostylr/literate-programming/lp.md

 For each valid match, we add a replacement string on the array rep for replacement after all matches have been analyzed.
 We are splitting the first part of the command as `external lit program :: heading block name : internal name . type`

+Experimenting with ? syntax.
+So if the first part of a sub has `?` possibly followed by something, then the code block is optional (Generally a template thing), and the stuff that follows is the substitution.
+Nothing means nothing is inserted.

 The go function is used to keep coming back to the block after the subbing.
 When the go thinks all is done, it calls next to do the next match.